gautamc-git/temp-website/index.md

     </div>
     <div class="right">
       <h2>About Me</h2>
-      <p>I am a second-year Ph.D student in the Computer Science Theory Group at UT Austin.
-I am fortunate to be advised by Adam Klivans and David Zuckerman.
+      <p>I am a second-year Ph.D student in the <a href="https://www.cs.utexas.edu/research/theoretical-computer-science" target="_self">Computer Science Theory Group</a> at UT Austin.
+I am fortunate to be advised by <a href="https://www.cs.utexas.edu/people/faculty-researchers/adam-klivans" target="_self">Adam Klivans</a> and <a href="https://www.cs.utexas.edu/~diz/" target="_self">David Zuckermans</a>.
 I am mainly interested in Learning Theory and Complexity Theory. </p>
-      <p> I received a B.Tech+M.Tech in Computer Science from IIT Madras in 2022 where I was advised by Jayalal Sarma.</p>
+      <p> I received a B.Tech+M.Tech in Computer Science from IIT Madras in 2022 where I was advised by <a href="http://www.cse.iitm.ac.in/~jayalal/" target="_self"> Jayalal Sarma</a>.</p>
     </div>
   </div>
 </section>